-According to U.S. Citizenship and Immigration Services, to get a fiancé visa, you must show that you and your romantic partner are seeking the visa because you share a genuine love and plan to marry.
+According to U.S. Citizenship and Immigration Services, to get a K-1 fiancé visa, you must show that you and your romantic partner are seeking the visa because you share a genuine love and plan to marry.
 You may not apply for a visa simply to make it easier for your fiancé to come to the United States.
-Furthermore, you must be a U.S. citizen, free to marry, and you and your situation must also meet the following eligibility requirements.
+Furthermore, you must be a U.S. citizen, free to marry, have proof of your relationship, any previous marriages must be terminated and you and your situation must also meet the following eligibility requirements.

 You plan to marry within 90 days

 Once your fiancé lands on U.S. soil, you must marry within 90 days.
 If you fail to do so, your fiancé’s presence in the United States becomes unlawful and he or she could face serious sanctions.

 Immigration rules also dictate that you must have met your fiancé in person at least once within the two years preceding the filing of your petition.
 There are several rare exceptions.
 If meeting in person would violate strict religious customs or cultural beliefs, or if it would result in extreme hardship to you, you may be able to circumvent this step.

 You will want to follow the steps on the U.S. Citizenship and Immigration Services website, which include: